JulieArroyo/wats1010-css-zen-garden/design/design-concepts.md

 The biggest impact I hope to have on the user is the feeling of movement down the page.
 Some elements and Icons will be interactive as well.
 I hope to catch the users attention with bold bolcks of colors, and engage them with interactive components.

-There were a lot of designs that I took bits and pieces from, but the main designs that inspired me were: <a href="http://www.csszengarden.com/221/"/>  <a href="http://www.csszengarden.com/092/"/> <a href="http://www.csszengarden.com/217/"/>
+There were a lot of designs that I took bits and pieces from, but the main designs that inspired me were: http://www.csszengarden.com/221 http://www.csszengarden.com/092 ,  http://www.csszengarden.com/217